 Samara Mullaney, MSEd, LMHCA, EdS, NCC EdS Indiana University MSEd Indiana University BS Ball State University Adolescents : Adults : Children : Anxiety : Depression : Anger Management : Stress : Grief/Loss Samara applies a collaborative, client-focused approach to therapy with a focus on client strengths.
 Her theoretical orientation includes, but is not limited to Person-Centered, Cognitive-Behavioral Therapy, Mindfulness, and Solution Focused Therapy.
 She is available for outpatient and school settings.

-Shannon Polezoes, MS, LMFTA MS, Purdue University Northwest BA, Purdue University Calumet Children : Couples : Families : Individual Shannon completed the Marriage and Family Therapy master's program at Purdue University in 2017.
-She has experience working with children, couples, families and individuals.
-She utilizes a Solution-focused, Hope-based approach to counseling.
+Shannon Polezoes, LMFT MS, Purdue University Northwest BA, Purdue University Calumet Children : Couples : Families : Individuals Shannon completed the Marriage and Family Therapy master's program at Purdue University in 2017.
+She received her professional license in 2021.
+She has over 5,000 hours in the treatment room with children, couples, families and individuals.
+She utilizes Solution-Focused Therapy, Cognitive Behavioral Therapy, Systemic Family Therapy and a hope-based approach.
+She offers Christian-based and spiritual counseling services.

 Shannon Swaney, MA, LMHC MA, Valparaiso University BS, Indiana University Depression : Anxiety : Child Therapy : Adolescents : Sexual Abuse : Trauma : Couples : Family : Co-parenting : Domestic Violence : Anger Management Shannon's theoretical orientation is Trauma Informed, Client Centered and she uses a Strength Perspective.
 She is trained in Motivational Interviewing and Play Therapy.
 She applies Cognitive Behavioral Therapy and Existential Therapy to her practice.
 She has been in practice for 14 years and is available for home-based and outpatient sessions.